Building a Likes API With Google Cloud Functions

 The API is reasonably straightforward if you think roughly how the user interacts with a like button.
 Let’s break this down into user stories.

 Based on those two user stories, we can create two endpoints to satisfy the requirements.
 First, we need to fetch the current count for a specific post using a GET request.
-Secondly, update that count by one or create a new document using a PUT request.
+Secondly, update that counts by one or create a new document using a PUT request.

 Building the Cloud Function